-The ATTY Property adjoins Centerra Gold's (former AuRico Metals Inc.'s) Kemess Project.
-The Kemess Project has three components to it: the existing Kemess South milling facility, the feasibility and construction stage Kemess Underground deposit, which is within 1.0 km of ATTY's border, and the Kemess East deposit which is adjacent to the Kemess Underground deposit and contiguous with the ATTY property boundary.
-In the last quarter of 2017, AuRico Metals Inc. was purchased by Centerra Gold
+The ATTY Property adjoins Centerra Gold's (former AuRico Gold's) Kemess Project.
+The Kemess Project has three components to it: the existing Kemess South milling facility, the feasibility stage Kemess Underground deposit, which is within 1.0 km of ATTY's border and under construction, and the Kemess East deposit which is adjacent to the Kemess Underground deposit and contiguous with the ATTY property boundary.
+In the last quarter of 2017, AuRico Gold was purchased by Centerra Gold.

-On March 1, 2018, Finlay optioned the ATTY Property to Serengeti Resources Inc. ("Serengeti") in consideration for \$1.85 million and \$12 million of work over 8 years (Reference: NR01-18 dated March 5, 2018, entitled "Finlay Minerals Ltd. Options the ATTY Property for Consideration of \$1.85 Million and \$12 Million of Work").
-The option agreement's term is over 8 years with all cash payments totaling \$625,000, combined cash and/or share payments totaling \$975,000, and further payments of \$250,000 to purchase Finlay's royalty rights, in addition to work commitments on the ATTY Property of \$12 million.
+On March 1, 2018, Finlay optioned the ATTY Property to Serengeti Resources Inc. for \$1.85 million in consideration and \$12 million of work over 8 years.
+(Reference: NR01-18 dated March 5, 2018).
+The option agreement's term was over 8 years with all cash payments totaling \$625,000, combined cash and/or share payments totaling \$975,000, and further payments of \$250,000 to purchase Finlay's royalty rights, in addition to work commitments on the ATTY Property of \$12 million.